NCBI-Codeathons/Use-UMLS-and-Python-to-classify-website-visitor-queries-into-measurable-categories/README.md

 * Tokenization
 * Sentence boundary determination
 * Acronym/abbreviation identification
-* Part-of-speach tagging
+* Part-of-speech tagging
 * Lexical lookup in the Specialist Lexicon
 * Syntactic analysis through shallow paring of phrases
 * Mapping of the input to the UMLS.

-The output is enhanced with a ranking score that allows the user to select the best matching terms, the UMLS prefered term, the Concept Unique Identifier (CUI) and the UMLS Semantic Types.
+The output is enhanced with a ranking score that allows the user to select the best matching terms, the UMLS preferred term, the Concept Unique Identifier (CUI) and the UMLS Semantic Types.

-For the purposes of this Codethon we used 30 days of search terms prior to the Codeathon start.
+For the purposes of this Codeathon we exported 30 days of search terms prior to the Codeathon start.
 The search strings are submitted to MetaMap through command line options created with the help of MetaMap staff.
 Results are output to MetaMap Indexing (MMI) output, which includes (some are "when available"):
 * String identifier
 * Ranking score
 * UMLS preferred term